 Leaving the site to travel

-You must continue to pay your pitch fees while you are away.
+You must continue to pay your pitch fees and council tax while you are away.

 You can only be evicted from a permanent site if the site owner gets a court order.

 You can be evicted from a transit site if the council gives you 4 weeks’ notice.
 No court order is required.

 You can ask the council for homeless help if you're homeless or facing eviction in the next 8 weeks.

 Your pitch will pass to your husband, wife or civil partner automatically if you're living together in the mobile home when you die.